inesortega/neuralGAM/cran-comments.md

 This version fixes a policy violation regarding writing the package Python dependencies to a non-standard location without the user's consent.

-This version includes a new function `install_neuralGAM()` which helps the user set up a working Python environment using miniconda.
+In this version, the package is loaded without performing the Python dependencies installation, warning the user using a package start-up message that required dependencies are not found.
+To assist the user with Python dependencies installation, we have included a new function `install_neuralGAM()` which helps the user set up a working Python environment using `miniconda`.

-In this version, the package can be loaded without performing the Python dependencies installation, warning the user using a package startup message that required dependencies are not found.
+We have included a `skip_on_cran()` instruction on the main test since a Python installation with the required dependencies is not guaranteed on CRAN machines.

 ## Local R CMD check results